anjali-sim/React-Prcatical-2-CRA/README.md

 # React-Practical-2

 In this Practical, I have designed the User Interface(UI) for the Todo list.
 I have divided the webpage into four components - main or parent component, navigation bar, todo list items, add button, etc. I have created the project using CRA.
-I have created segregated the CSS files based on components.
 I have made the UI matching exactly with the UI that was provided.
 The UI is responsive which means creating web pages that look good on all devices.
 I have used the date object to implement the date functionality.
+I have used the styled component to include the CSS for the components.
+I have also included the global style as well.

 ## Languages and Tools:
 <p align="left">